Wellesley College: Athletics

 Wellesley fields 13 varsity sports teams – basketball, crew, cross country, fencing, field hockey, golf, lacrosse, soccer, softball, swimming & diving, tennis, track & field, and volleyball.
 Wellesley does not have a mascot in the traditional sense – its sports teams are referred to both individually and collectively as "the Blue" (the school colors are royal blue and white).
-Wellesley's Student-Athlete Advisory Committee (SAAC) is composed of representatives from the athletic and club teams.

 Wellesley is a member of the NCAA NCAA Division III and the Eastern Conference Athletic Conference (ECAC) and competes primarily as a member of the New England Women's and Men's Athletic Conference (NEWMAC).
-Additionally, the fencing team competes as a member of the Northeast Fencing Conference (NFC), and the golf team became an associate member of the Liberty League during the 2012–2013 school year.
-In 1951 Barbara Bruning won the women's individual intercollegiate golf championship (an event conducted by the Division of Girls' and Women's Sports (DGWS) — which later evolved into the current NCAA women's golf championship).

-Wellesley is also a member of the Seven Sisters consortium of women's colleges and participates in competitions in cross-country, volleyball, crew, swimming & diving, squash, and tennis.

-Wellesley Athletics is headquartered out of the Keohane Sports Center (the KSC), named for the former college president Nannerl Keohane.
-Built in 1985, the KSC features a field house, a pool, squash and racquetball courts, a 200m track, a climbing wall, four indoor tennis courts, and various other exercising areas.
-It also houses administrative offices.
-The campus also has four outdoor playing fields and an outdoor track, as well as eight outdoor tennis courts and a boathouse.

 The Wellesley College Crew Team, affectionately known as "Blue Crew", was founded in 1970 and was the first women's intercollegiate rowing team in the country.
-In 2016, "Blue Crew" won the NCAA Division III Rowing Championship as a team for the first time in Wellesley history, with their first Varsity boat coming in first place and their second Varsity 8+ boat coming in second place.
-This historic win marked the first time a team from Wellesley College won a national championship, and also marked the first time a women's college won the NCAA Rowing Championships.
-In 2022, "Blue Crew" won the NCAA Division III Rowing Championship as a team for the second time in Wellesley history, with their first Varsity boat coming in second place and their second Varsity 8+ coming in second place.
+In 2016, Blue Crew won the NCAA Division III Rowing Championship as a team for the first time in Wellesley history, with its first Varsity 8+ boat placing first and second Varsity 8+ boat placing second.
+This historic win marked the first time a team from Wellesley College won a national championship and the first time a women's college won the NCAA Rowing Championships.
+In 2022, Blue Crew won the NCAA Division III Rowing Championship as a team for a second time, with both its first Varsity 8+ and second Varsity 8+ boats placing second.